tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 You get userdebug builds for testing here: <https://kaffeemitkoffein.de/nextcloud/index.php/s/4SXHaLxLSmFd8Ri>

-Please note that the builds linked here are not signed by the fdroid key, so you basically need to uninstall the fdroid versions before installing them and vice versa.
+Please note that the builds linked here are not signed by the F-Droid key, so you basically need to uninstall the F-Droid versions before installing them and vice versa.

 License
 -------